 [Student Name]

-For reading [number] books during the [reading program name / semester].
-Your love of reading and your willingness to explore new stories and ideas are truly inspiring.
+For reading [number] books during the [reading program / semester].
+Your love of reading and willingness to explore new stories are truly inspiring.
 Keep turning those pages!

 [Date] | [Librarian/Teacher Name], [School Name]